 - (5) Erosion and Sediment Control Plan: Prior to grading of the site, the county requires the approval of an Erosion and Sediment Control Plan.
 The Tree Conservation Plan must reflect the ultimate limits of disturbance not only for installation of permanent site infrastructure, but also for the installation of all temporary infrastructure including Erosion and Sediment Control measures.
 A copy of the Erosion and Sediment Control Concept Plan must be submitted at time of preliminary plan application so that the ultimate limits of disturbance for the project can be verified and shown on the TCP. - d.
 Subdivision Review-The Planning Board adopts the following findings: - (1) The property is known as Parcel C, located on Tax Map 90 in Grid C-1, in the M-X-T Zone, and has 68.94 acres.
 Parcel C is currently developed with a 116,800-square-foot industrial/office building.
-The applicant has submitted a conceptual site plan, CSP-11003, for a mixed-used development of retaining the existing industrial/office building and adding 300-325 multifamily dwelling units onto the subject site. - (2) Parcel C was recorded in Plat Book VJ 191-23 on December 15, 2000.
-The record plat has eight notes and the following notes (in bold) are pertinent to the review of this application: - 1.
-Approval of this plat is predicated upon public water and sewer being available prior to construction (Parcel "C").
+The applicant has submitted a conceptual site plan, CSP-11003, for [a-mixed-used-development of retaining the existing industrial/office building and adding 300-325 multifamily dwelling units onto the subject site.] development of a 362,880-square-foot warehouse/office building.